Hessian (soldier): Deployment

 Hessian troops included Jägers, hussars, three artillery companies, and four battalions of grenadiers.
-Most infantrymen were chasseurs (sharpshooters), musketeers, and fusiliers.
+Most infantrymen were chasseurs, including sharpshooters, musketeers, and fusiliers.
 Line infantry was armed with muskets, while the Hessian artillery used the three-pound cannon.
 The elite Jäger battalions used the Büchse, a short, large-caliber rifle well-suited to woodland combat.
 Initially, the typical regiment was made up of 500 to 600 men.
 Later in the war, due to death in battle, death by disease, and general desertion to settle in the Colonies, the regiments may have been reduced to only around 300 to 400 men.

-The first Hessian troops to arrive in North America landed at Staten Island, New York on August 15, 1776.
-Their first engagement was less than two weeks later, in the Battle of Long Island, the first major battle in the war.
-Hessians proved decisive to the British victory, and subsequently fought in almost every battle that year.
+The first Hessian troops to arrive in British America landed at Staten Island on August 15, 1776, and their first engagement was less than two weeks later in the Battle of Long Island.
+Hessians proved decisive to the British victory, and they subsequently fought in almost every battle that year.

 By 1777, the British used them mainly as garrison and patrol troops.
 Hessians fought at the Battle of Bennington, the turning point of the Saratoga campaign.
-Around 1,000 Hessians were defeated, killed, and captured by a raw, untrained militia force from Vermont, New Hampshire, and Massachusetts.
+At Saratoga, approximately 1,000 Hessians were defeated; being killed or captured by a raw, untrained militia force from Vermont, New Hampshire, and Massachusetts.
 General John Burgoyne lost 1,000 of his 8,000 soldiers at Bennington, and the loss of so many Hessians doomed his army later.
-An assortment of Hessians fought in the battles and campaigns in the southern states during 1778–1780 (including Guilford Court House), and two regiments fought at the Siege of Yorktown in 1781.
+An assortment of Hessians fought in the battles and campaigns in the southern states during 1778–1780, including at the Guilford Court House, and two regiments fought at the Siege of Yorktown in 1781.
 Hessians also served in Nova Scotia for five years (1778–1783), where they protected the colony from American privateers, such as during the 1782 Raid on Lunenburg.

 Notwithstanding their reputation as skilled and disciplined fighters, many British soldiers shared the American distrust of Hessians, who often spoke little or no English and were perceived as crude and barbaric.
+Numerous minor incidents strained the relationship between the British and Hessians: